Declarative Query Engine • Data Mapper • PHP

 Performance Optimization

-Query decomposer analyzes and optimizes execution paths automatically.
+The query decomposer analyzes structure and optimizes execution paths automatically.

 Canvas Framework Integration